 Great, so we get that we have to be more energy efficient, we know there are solutions out there.
 But where to start?

 It’s time to get clued up on the latest technologies so you can make informed decisions, and start being proactive about your building’s energy efficiency.
-Here we’ll introduce the main building technologies, and in the coming weeks we’ll take a closer look at some of these solutions, such as LEDs and energy storage.
+In this article we’ll introduce the main building technologies, their uses and differences to help you understand more about them.

 Who’s Who: Building Technologies on the Market for your Facility